vochicong/ReNom/README.md

 	git clone https://github.com/ReNom-dev-team/ReNom.git

-Then move to the ReNomAd folder, install the module using pip.
+Then move to the ReNom folder, install the module using pip.

 	cd ReNom
 	pip install -e .